Samuel Kirkland

-Samuel Kirkland (December 1, 1741 – February 28, 1808) was a Presbyterian minister and missionary among the Oneida and Tuscarora peoples of present-day central New York State.
+Samuel Kirkland (December 1, 1741 – February 28, 1808) was a Presbyterian minister and missionary among the Oneida and Tuscarora peoples of central New York State.
 He was a long-time friend of the Oneida chief Skenandoa.

-Kirkland graduated from Princeton in 1765.
+Kirkland graduated from the College of New Jersey (later Princeton) in 1765.
 In 1793 as part of his missionary work with the Oneida tribe he founded a seminary, the Hamilton-Oneida Academy in Clinton, New York.
 The seminary admitted both white and Oneida boys.
 Kirkland named it in honor of Treasury Secretary Alexander Hamilton, who was a member of the first Board of Trustees of the Hamilton-Oneida Academy.
-The Hamilton-Oneida Academy was chartered as Hamilton College in 1812 (Hamilton College).
+The Hamilton-Oneida Academy was chartered as Hamilton College in 1812.

-A student of the Iroquoian languages, Kirkland lived for many years with the Iroquois tribes.
+A student of the Iroquoian languages, Kirkland lived for a number of years with the Iroquois tribes.
 He helped negotiate the land purchases that New York State made from the Iroquois after the American Revolutionary War, acquiring his own land in the process.

 Early life and education

 Samuel Kirkland was born on December 1, 1741, in Norwich, Connecticut.
-He was educated in common schools and at Princeton (then the College of New Jersey), where he graduated in 1765.
-He was soon ordained as a Presbyterian minister and wanted to work with Native Americans.
+He was educated in common schools and at the College of New Jersey (later Princeton), where he graduated in 1765.
+He was soon ordained as a Presbyterian minister and wanted to proselytize Native Americans.